Fred VanVleet: National team career

 VanVleet was among the 22 players selected to try out for the 12-man Team USA at the 2015 Pan American Games.
 He was among the 16 finalists for the team, but he did not make the final roster.

 Personal life

-VanVleet is the son of Fred Manning, who was killed in 1999.
-Manning had played basketball at Guilford High School in Rockford.
-VanVleet's mother is named Susan, and his stepfather is Joe Danforth.
 VanVleet is biracial; his father was black and his mother is white.
 He has a daughter who was born on January 29, 2018.
 On May 20, 2019, his son was born during the Raptors Eastern Conference Finals series against the Milwaukee Bucks.
 VanVleet also has a brother named Darnell.
 He also has a step brother J.D.
 Darnell played basketball at Illinois Central College and J.D. played at Ashford University of Iowa.

 VanVleet was a sociology major at Wichita State.